UribeAbraham/box/README.md

-		onStart:false,	//function to do before the box displaying onLoad:false,	//function to do when the url loads onClose:false,	//function to do before removing th box onError:false	//function to do if the box can´t load the url };
+		onStart:false,	//function to do before the box displaying onLoad:false,	//function to do when the url loads onClose:false,	//function to do before removing th box onError:false	//function to do if the box canÂ´t load the url };
 ```
 Methods